Walk This Way: Music video

 Aside from Tyler and Perry, none of the other rock musicians in the video are the Aerosmith members; instead, they were played by Roger Lane, J. D. Malo, and Matt Stelutto—respectively rhythm guitarist, bassist, and drummer of the largely unknown hair metal outfit Smashed Gladys.
 According to VH1's Pop Up Video, Run-DMC could not afford to use the entire Aerosmith band, just Tyler and Perry.
 As only Tyler and Perry had traveled to record the cover, they were the only Aerosmith members to appear, even though the entire band was credited in some releases of the remake.

 According to journalist Geoff Edgers, Tyler and Perry were initially ambivalent about appearing in the video: when Small phoned Tyler to discuss the video concept, Tyler told him: "Just don't make fools of us...
 I don't want people laughing at us".
 Plotnicki described the atmosphere on set as "beyond chilly", whilst Smashed Gladys lead guitarist Bart Lewis was struck by the fact that interaction between the members of Aerosmith and Run-DMC was minimal.
 However, according to Edgers, the frosty relations did thaw as the shoot went on.

-The guitar that Perry is playing is a Guild X-100 Bladerunner.
-The Guild X100 Bladerunner was originally developed and patented by David Newell and Andrew Desrosiers of David Andrew Guitars.
-The patent was licensed to Guild Guitars for 17 years and entered the public domain in 2006.
-During initial manufacture, Newell and Desrosiers worked directly with Guild craftsman to develop the final product.
-The guitar used in this video was one of these early issues.